NeilWJames/email-notice-wp-document-revisions/readme.txt

 == Frequently Asked Questions ==

+= How does the plugin work? =

+When enabled a metabox will be added to the Document Admin screen.
+This can contain two buttons to send emails.
+One will be for internal users (although you can filter this capability out) and the other for Document Lists.
+The Document List define a set of email names and addresses that will be sent the notifications; together with a list of Taxonomy matching rules.

+There is information in the Document and Document List Help pulldowns found on the top right hand corner of their Admin screens.

+Go to Settings -> General -> "Document Email Settings" section.

 = Where can I define new "Email From" name and from "Email Address"? =

 Go to Settings -> General -> "Document Email Settings" section.

-= How this works?
-What is the difference between Auto/Manual notification mode? = In Settings -> Writing -> "Document Email Settings - Notifications" section you can select to send notifications automatically or manualy.
+= How does this work?
+What is the difference between Auto/Manual notification mode? = In Settings -> Writing -> "Document Email Settings - Notifications" section you can select to send notifications automatically or manually.
 If it is set to Auto whenever you publish a document notification e-mails will be sent out automatically for users with access to the document and opted to receive such notifications.
 In case of Manual you will be provided a "Send/Re-send notification email(s)" button to notify your readers.

 = I'm not getting any notification e-mails, what is wrong? = In order to receive notification e-mails users have to go to their profile and check “Notify me by e-mail when a new post is published” checkbox in "Document Email Settings" section (or an admin has to do it for them).